hiroMTB/vscode_oF/README.md

 + "#include error detected" for header files which is not actualy included for example GL/gl.h is for Linux wihch is not included on osx.
 This shold be fixed with limitSymbolsToIncludedHeaders property in c_cpp_properties.json
     But still vs code claims it is missing.

+## Linux user
++ Depends on your Linux distro, you might need additinal edit on config files.
+Please see dev branch which include commits from another oF+Linux developper.
+I don't test dev branch but it might help.